 But what happens when you’re assumed as incapable or ‘difficult’ to work with?
 What happens if you need adjustments to make equipment or film sets accessible?
 And what if you’ve shunned the thought of a career in filmmaking, because the best film school in the country doesn’t accommodate your access needs?

-Through a convergence of the four filmmakers’ exploratory journeys, the We Make Film series attempts to build a conversation on the filmmaking process and product, highlighting the ways in which film audiences, filmmakers and film technology focus on dominant able-bodied perspectives, and what this means for creative expression by Deaf and disabled communities.
+Through a convergence of the four filmmakers’ exploratory journeys, We Make Film attempts to build a conversation on the filmmaking process and product, highlighting the ways in which film audiences, filmmakers and film technology focus on dominant able-bodied perspectives, and what this means for creative expression by Deaf and disabled communities.

-Contact the director to back the post-production of this unique film series today, and help share the Deaf/disabled filmmakers’ unique stories with the world.
+Contact the director to back the post-production of this unique film today, and help share the Deaf/disabled filmmakers’ unique stories with the world.
 Share this project with your family and friends, Like the film on Facebook, Follow it on Twitter and Instagram to stay up to date with research updates, GIFs, videos and memes that’ll run alongside the project.